rakeoe/rakeoe/README.md

 ##  Features
 ### Subprojects
 Any subdirectory inside the configured source directories will be scanned for **prj.rake** files.
 This file contains settings for building libraries or applications and defining dependencies.
-Any subdirectory that has such a prj.rake file will be automatically converted into a rake task where the directory name is used as the task name and the project type as its top level namespace.</br>
+Any subdirectory that has such a prj.rake file will be automatically converted into a top level rake task where the directory name is used as the task name and the general project type as its top level namespace.</br>
 </br>
-The project can then be built simply by typing at the command line:
+The project can then be built by typing:

-    rake <project type>:<project name>
+    rake <namespace>:<project name>

-There are 3 buildable project types available: **APP** for applications, **LIB** for a static libraries and **SOLIB** for a dynamic libraries.
+There are 2 buildable namespaces available: **APP** for applications, **LIB** for static/dynamic libraries.<br/>
+There are a multitude of convenience rake tasks generated as well.
+More of that below.

 #### Settings
 Here is an overview with explanations of the settings that can be specified in the subprojects **prj.rake** file: